nebw/argos-zero/README.md

   * Run CMake: `cmake -DCMAKE_BUILD_TYPE=Release -DMXNET_PATH=/your/local/mxnet/path /your/local/argos/zero/path`
   * `make -j NUM_CPUS` (replace NUM_CPUS by the number of CPUs of you computer)

+Finally, you can try the selfplay (see Command Line section for details) mode by running: `argos-zero-build/src/selfplay`.
+You can play against the program using any Go GUI that supports the GTP protocol using the `argos-zero-build/src/gtp` binary.
+A modern Go GUI is [Sabaki](http://sabaki.yichuanshen.de/).

 ## Command Line

 ```